sofiemartins/HiRep/Doc/user_guide/build.md

 MACRO += LARGE_N
 ```

-This option is also useful for all gauge groups when using AMD GPUs, because the kernel is optimized to minimize register pressure.
+This option is also useful for all gauge groups when using AMD GPUs because the kernel is optimized to minimize register pressure.

 ### Compiler options